njm08/seePlusPlus/README.md

 ## Setup

-The project can be compiled on MacOs, Windows or Linux.
+The project can be compiled on MacOs, Windows or Linux with _CMake_.
 It is currently only tested on MacOs.

 ### MacOs

 - Install C++ compilers and OpenCV according to the installation guide in [GeeksForGeeks](https://www.geeksforgeeks.org/installation-guide/how-to-install-opencv-for-c-on-macos/).

-## Build and Run
+## Build

 - CMake is used to build the project, making it independent of the platform.
 - Predefined tasks in VS-Code can be used to build, compile and run/debug.